bragerosberg/react-todo/README.md

 - [Get in touch!](#contact)

 # Contents
-This section will be filled out sortly.
+This section will be filled out shortly.

 # Tech Usage and Reasoning
-This section will be filled out sortly.
+This section will be filled out shortly.

 # Challenges Faced
-This section will be filled out sortly.
+This section will be filled out shortly.

 # Design
 Responsive design, a completion of thi section will be made shortly.
 ![PhoneExample](phone.png)

 # Full Description
-This section will be filled out sortly.
+This section will be filled out shortly.

 # Contact
 ### Get in touch with me: